2csqd2/2csqd2.github.io/journal.md

 $1,639.22 monthly."
 This represents half (even excluding other expenses that should be added) of the household living expenses, and it is under $20,000 a year.
 She said she can't afford that, I think it is pathetic that after 14 years of marriage where all I asked her to do was consistently contribute to one (1) utility bill / she couldn't or wouldn't...as an adult, she needs to do better.

 ## May 2020
+### 5/1/2020
+I woke up at 5am and went to work.
+I returned home at 12:45pm and bought two pizzas, a salad, cookies, a brownie, and a canoli for lunch.
+The weather was great, so I came home early to spend some time outside with the kids.
+We played off and on all afternoon, and in the evening they made a fort in the basement.

+### 5/2/2020
+I woke up at 8:30am and made Palmer and Harper oatmeal with brown sugar and cinnamon.